• Skip to primary navigation

 • Supervise the technical staff.

-• Work closely with other types of engineers, such as civil, electrical, aerospace, chemical and industrial.
+• Work closely with other engineers, such as civil, electrical, aerospace, chemical and industrial.

 • Work with professionals from other professional fields, such as marketing and legal.